 In spite of the work performed by many ONC committees to date, many working in healthcare believe the ONC is taking the same approach to defining “meaningful use.”

 To its credit, the ONC is working to offer providers a hard and fast definition of meaningful use backed up by exactly defined, collectable measures.
-By statute, the secretary of health and human services has until December 31, 2009, to issue an interim rule on meaningful use.
+Although the definition is in flux, the process is clear.
+The HIT Standards Committee provided its recommendations to the HIT Policy Committee, which then forwarded its recommendations to the ONC this past July.
+The ONC will review the recommendations and deliver its position to the secretary of Health and Human Services (HHS).
+By statute, the secretary has until December 31, 2009, to issue an interim rule on meaningful use.
 As the rule must go out for comment for a minimum period of time, a final rule is not expected until late Q1, 2010.

 With all this attention on the meaning of meaningful use, there is less focus on the overriding goal of implementing EMRs and other health information technology—to improve quality, safety, access, and efficiency.
 Setting goals and minimum standards often drives change toward delivering high scores based on narrow criteria while ignoring more broad and impactful objectives.
 Therefore, adherence to the final meaningful use rule does not guarantee successful meaningful use.
 The “meaningful” in meaningful use depends upon an organization’s strategic goals and objectives.
 What can be accomplished is determined by the existing infrastructure, resources at hand, and corporate culture.
 Without a guiding vision of how health information technology tools can transform an organization, senior management cannot expect to achieve significant improvements in quality, safety, access, or efficiency, irrespective of whether they satisfy the definition of meaningful use.